 b.
 Work and study loads are to be arranged to allow normal progress toward completion of the graduate degree.

 c.
-Graduate assistants are expected to carry course loads of 10 to 12 credits per term.
+Graduate assistants are expected to carry course loads of at least 8 credits per term.

 9-6.
 Other Terms of Appointment

 All other terms of GSA appointment, such as background checks, reporting hours, sick leave, discipline, and termination are contained in EWU Policy 407-01 (Temporary Employment).

 a.
 Graduate Service Appointees may be terminated for adequate cause.

 b.
 Adequate cause for termination of a graduate service appointment includes failing to meet the academic probation policy or failing to satisfactorily perform duties.